Braided module categories via quantum symmetric pairs

 \section{The center of $\Bcs$ revisited}

 As an application we now use the universal K-matrix for quantum symmetric pairs to obtain a distinguished basis of the center $Z(\Bcs)$ of $\Bcs$.
 The construction consists of two steps.
 In the first step we show that $Z(\Bcs)$ inherits a direct sum decomposition from the locally finite part of $\Uc$, and we estimate the dimensions of the direct summands.
 The constructions leading up to Proposition \ref{prop:dim-estimate} are already contained in \cite{a-KL08}, but we present them here in a much streamlined fashion.
 The second step, which was the hard part in \cite{a-KL08}, is to prove the existence of nontrivial central elements in sufficiently many components of the locally finite part.
-The construction of such elements is now much simplified by the existence of the universal K-matrix $\Kmat$.
-It is motivated by the graphical calculus for braided module categories, but the twist by $\tau\tau_0$ runs through all constructions.
-Eventually, the generalized $l$-operator for the universal K-matrix provides an algebra isomorphism between the $\tau\tau_0$-twisted invariants in the restricted dual $\cA$ and the center $Z(\Bcs)$.
+The construction of such elements is now much simplified by the existence of the $2$-tensor universal K-matrix $\Kmat$ and the graphical calculus for braided module categories.
+Eventually, the generalized $l$-operator for the 2-tensor universal K-matrix provides a surjective algebra homomorphism from the invariants in the restricted dual of $\Uq_\sigma$ to the center $Z(\Bcs)$.
 This allows us in particular to establish the multiplication formula \eqref{eq:LR} which was beyond reach in \cite{a-KL08} and \cite{a-KolbStok09}